mlaursen/react-md/documentation/src/components/GettingStarted/Prerequisites/README.md

 # Prerequisites
-To use this library, it is recommended to have previous experience using React and styling with sass or css.
+To use this library, it is recommended to have previous experience using React and styling with Sass and/or CSS.
 You should also be familiar with immutable data structures.

 #### Sass